ENCCS/intermediate-mpi/content/non-blocking-communication-pt1.rst

 Non-blocking MPI receive call
 -----------------------------

-An |term-MPI_Irecv| creates a receive request and returns a request object.
+An |term-MPI_Irecv| creates a receive request and returns a receive request in an ``MPI_Request`` object.
 The caller is responsible for not changing the buffer until after waiting upon the resulting request object.

 Call signature: